 - Clean and coarsely mince the Prawns.
 Add Garlic Chives (‘Nira’), Ginger and Potato Starch.
 Season lightly with Salt and White Pepper, and mix very well.

-- Put some of the filling onto a Gyoza Skin, moisten the edges with water, and wrap. *Note: Today I made two different shapes.
+- Put some of the filling onto a Gyoza Wrapper, moisten the edges with water, and wrap. *Note: Today I made two different shapes.
 You can find many tutorial videos on the internet to learn how to wrap Gyoza.

 - Heat a small amount of Oil in a frying pan (non-stick recommended) over medium high heat, place Gyoza.
 Add 1/2 cup Water and reduce heat.
 Cover with a lid and allow Gyoza to steam until water is gone.
 Keep cooking until the bottom of Gyoza turned golden brown.